carls31/ts-data-analysis/ReadMe.txt

 Geospatial Data Analysis - LAB Assignement: quick introduction

-- Execute the main code "CARLASSARA_LAB_Assigment_Code.m"
+- Execute the main code "LAB_Assigment.m"

 - The other file.m are required functions for the main code